This section outlines:

 Under the Freedom of Information and Protection of Privacy Act, public bodies can disclose personal information without consent for prescribed reasons, including:

 - If the disclosure will avert or minimize an imminent danger to the health or safety of any person;

 - To assist with a police investigation;

-- As required by another law; and
+- As required by another law; or

-- To assist with a police investigation; and
+- To assist with an investigation; or

 - As required by another law.

 Exceptions that apply to solicitor-client privilege

 Confidentiality and legal privilege are two similar, but legally distinct concepts.
 Both are based on the principle that a lawyer owes a duty of loyalty to the client.